Download the 2015 Bike MS rider handbook here.

 - How long will it take me to finish the entire route?

 This depends on which route length, and whether you ride at a leisurely pace or in a pace line.
-The average rider may finish the seventy-five mile route in six to seven hours.
-This includes approximately 10-15 minutes for rest stops along the way.
-Riders who start at 7:00 a.m. can expect to roll across the finish line around 2:00 p.m. or so.
-Be sure to stick around for the Saturday Dinner program at 5:00 p.m.
+The average rider may finish the 75-mile route in six to seven hours (including approx. 10-15 minutes for rest stops along the way).
+Riders who start at 7 a.m. can expect to roll across the finish line around 2 p.m. or so.
+Be sure to stick around for the Saturday dinner program at 5 p.m.

 - What if I can't finish the entire route?

 No worries!
 SAG vehicles will be patrolling the route to provide a ride to the finish line or to the next rest stop.
-Don't over do it -- take advantage of the SAG wagons.
+Don't over do it--take advantage of the SAG wagons.
+And have fun!

 - How do I get directions to the Cache Valley Fairgrounds